 - 9.4.1 Step One: Within fifteen days of the time that the grievant first knew or could reasonably be expected to have known of the event or condition upon which the alleged grievance is based, the grievant will initiate an attempt to resolve the alleged grievance with the immediate administrative supervisor.
-The administrator shall render a written or oral decision to the grievant within fifteen days after the initial contact from the grievant. - 9.4.2 Step Two: If the grievant is not satisfied with the response (either written or oral) from the administrative supervisor, the grievant shall have fifteen days to file a dated "Request for Grievance" with the CRFO Grievance Officer.
-The Grievance Officer will meet with the grievant and discuss the grievant's concerns.
-Within twenty days of receiving the "Request for Grievance," the CRFO Grievance Officer will determine if a formal grievance is appropriate and can file a formal grievance with the appropriate Vice President.
+The administrator shall render a written or oral decision to the grievant within fifteen days after the initial contact from the grievant. - 9.4.2 Step Two: If the grievant is not satisfied with the response (either written or oral) from the administrative supervisor, the grievant or CRFO on behalf of the grievant shall have thirty-five days to file a formal grievance with the appropriate Vice President.
 A copy of the formal grievance will be forwarded to the CRFO President and the Human Resources Officer.
 This formal, written grievance shall include: - 9.4.2.1 A description of the specific factual basis for the grievance, including names, dates, and places necessary for a complete understanding of the grievance. - 9.4.2.2 A listing of the article or section of the agreement alleged to have been violated or misapplied. - 9.4.2.3 A statement of the nature and degree of adverse effects. - 9.4.2.4 A listing of the specific remedies.